findmentor-network/find-mentor-dcbot/README.md

 yarn run test
 ```

-and that's it your bot is up and runing.
+and that's it!
+Your bot is ready for serving you!